influxdata/giraffe/giraffe/README.md

 - **axisOpacity**: _number.
 Optional.
 Recommendation: do not include.
 Defaults to 1 when excluded._ A value between 0 and 1 inclusive for the [_CanvasRenderingContext2D globalAlpha_](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/globalAlpha) of the axes and the border around the graph.
 Excludes the inner horizontal and vertical rule lines.

 - **xTicks**: _array[number, ...].
 Optional._ An array of values representing tick marks on the x-axis.
 Actual data values and axis scaling may cause Plot to not render all of the given ticks, or Plot rendering may extend beyond all of the rendered ticks.
-When excluded, Giraffe attempts to use as many ticks as possible on the x-axis while keeping reasonable spacing between them.
+When this option is included, **xTotalTicks**, **xTickStep**, **xTickStart** are ignored.

+- **xTotalTicks**: _number.
+Optional. **Ignored when xTicks is specified**._ A number representing the maximum possible number of ticks to generate on the x-axis.
+Uses the **xTickStep** as the tick interval if also included.
+Otherwise the tick interval is taken from dividing the length of the rendered domain by this number.
+The actual number of rendered ticks may be less than this number due to the size of the tick interval.

+- **xTickStep**: _number.
+Optional. **Ignored when xTicks is specified**._ A number representing the tick interval for the x-axis.
+May be negative.

+- **xTickStart**: _number.
+Optional. **Ignored when xTicks is specified**._ A number representing a value less than or equal to the first tick on the x-axis.
+This number will determine the placement of all subsequent ticks.
+It and any subsequent ticks will be rendered only if they fall within the domain.
+This number _is_ the value of the first tick when it is in the domain, and at least one of **xTickStep** or **xTotalTicks** is included.

 - **yTicks**: _array[number, ...].
 Optional._ An array of values representing tick marks on the y-axis.
 Actual data values and axis scaling may cause Plot to not render all of the given ticks, or Plot rendering may extend beyond all of the rendered ticks.
-When excluded, Giraffe attempts to use as many ticks as possible on the y-axis while keeping reasonable spacing between them.
+When this option is included, **yTotalTicks**, **yTickStep**, **yTickStart** are ignored.

+- **yTotalTicks**: _number.
+Optional. **Ignored when yTicks is specified**._ A number representing the maximum possible number of ticks to generate on the y-axis.
+Uses the **yTickStep** as the tick interval if also included.
+Otherwise the tick interval is taken from dividing the length of the rendered domain by this number.
+The actual number of rendered ticks may be less than this number due to the size of the tick interval.

+- **yTickStep**: _number.
+Optional. **Ignored when yTicks is specified**._ A number representing the tick interval for the y-axis.
+May be negative.

+- **yTickStart**: _number.
+Optional. **Ignored when yTicks is specified**._ A number representing a value less than or equal to the first tick on the y-axis.
+This number will determine the placement of all subsequent ticks.
+It and any subsequent ticks will be rendered only if they fall within the domain.
+This number _is_ the value of the first tick when it is in the domain, and at least one of **yTickStep** or **yTotalTicks** is included.

 - **tickFont**: _string.
 Optional._ The [_CSS font_](https://developer.mozilla.org/en-US/docs/Web/CSS/font) value for the styling of the tick labels and axis labels.